coherence-field/usi-foundations/readme.md

 ## Foundational Papers

-1. **The Coherence Operating Protocol (COP)**
+1. **The USI Generative Architecture**
-   Substrate for symbolic operators, invariants, and state transitions.
+   The generative layer that constructs symbolic structures from primitives.

 2. **The Universal Symbolic Interface (USI)**
    The symbolic manifold and interface layer built on COP.

-3. **The USI Generative Architecture**
+3. **Cross‑Architecture Generative Synthesis (CAGS)**
-   The generative layer that constructs symbolic structures from primitives.
+   The synthesis layer enabling symbolic interoperability across architectures

-4. **Cross‑Architecture Generative Synthesis (CAGS)**
+4. **The Coherence Operating Protocol (COP)**
-   The synthesis layer enabling symbolic interoperability across architectures.
+   Substrate for symbolic operators, invariants, and state transitions.

 5. **The USI Integration Layer**
    The integration layer that stabilizes symbolic structures across systems.